Grizzlies fend off Spurs 104-103 behind Conley, Gasol

 Grizzlies: Former Spurs forward Kyle Anderson smiled as he received a warm reception during pre-game introductions.
 Anderson spent his first four seasons with the Spurs. … Jaren Jackson Jr. was issued a technical foul for arguing with an official after picking up his fourth foul with three minutes remaining in the first half. … Former Spurs guard Jaren Jackson was in attendance watching his son, Jaren Jr., play.
 The elder Jackson, who was a member of the Spurs’ inaugural championship in 1999, cheered excitedly each time his son scored.

-Spurs: Memphis outscored San Antonio 42-38 in the paint, but the Spurs outscored the Grizzlies 12-2 in the paint in the final quarter. … Davis Bertans returned after missing two games while in the NBA’s concussion protocol after being injured Nov.
+Spurs: Davis Bertans returned after missing two games while in the NBA’s concussion protocol after being injured Nov.
 15 against the Clippers. … Pau Gasol missed his eighth straight game with a sore left foot. … Tim Duncan was in attendance.

 Grizzlies: At Los Angeles Clippers on Friday night.